helenclx/helenchong.dev/src/blog/posts/2024-07-19-eleventy-3-0-upgrade.md

 ## Step 2: Bundling CSS and JavaScript

-With problems with my `package.json` script solved, I could finally begin my process to transform my website to an Eleventy 3.0 site, by starting with bundling my component-specific CSS and JavaScript.
+With problems with my `package.json` scripts solved, I could finally begin my process to transform my website to an Eleventy 3.0 site, by starting with bundling my component-specific CSS and JavaScript.

 I followed the instructions from [Eleventy bundle plugin's GitHub repository](https://github.com/11ty/eleventy-plugin-bundle), by adding `addBundle("css")` and `addBundle("js")` to my Eleventy configuration file.